 Frequency of meetings - Quarterly

-Chair and administration for meetings FWAG SW
+Chair and administration for meetings - FWAG SW

 Voting rules for meetings – majority

 9. Communication, publicity and delivery of outputs

 All written communications and outputs are to be submitted in draft form to the Project Board for review and comment, prior to approval.
 E-mail communications are acceptable but the delivering partner is responsible for ensuring that the receiving partner does receive these in a timely manner, noting that the external gateways used for e-mails are not 100% reliable.